TaskeenNasim/Meal-Planner-Project---JavaScript-Project---h0cyarhh3rti/README.md

 5. Credits :-

 I am very much thankful to Newton School for providing me this project.
-I also thank Mr. Vivek Burman for his guidance throughout this project.
+I also thank Mr. Rahul Hirani for his guidance throughout this project.
-I thank Ms. Taskeen Nazim and Ms. Harsha Anna for helping me in the accomplishment of this project.

 Thank you!!!